brqx/lightsail-k8s/README.md

 * You need to have downloaded the default SSH key for your Lightsail instances.
 * Have fully setting of .aws/config file
 * The script uses the AWS cli to create the Lightsail instances, so you will need that installed and configured on your local machine.
-The instances will be created in whatever is configured as the default region for the CLI
 * Have exported KEY (pem file) and KEYPAIRCREATE (pub file) to access to instance

 ## Usage